Casablanco

 Casablanco is the fourth studio album by British R&B singer Marsha Ambrosius.
 Released on 28 June 2024 through Aftermath Entertainment and Interscope Records, the production was mainly handled by Dr. Dre.
 It contains singles including "The Greatest", "One Night Stand", and "Greedy".
-Inspired by her personal journey and creative freedom, Ambrosius and Dre crafted an album blending elements of R&B, hip-hop, jazz, and soul.

 Background

 Ambrosius announced her new album, Casablanco during a press event.
 The album was eventually released on 28 June 2024, through Aftermath Entertainment.
 The collaboration with Dr. Dre began in 2020, following his recovery from a brain aneurysm.
-He reached out to Ambrosius, expressing a desire to create new music together, reigniting their creative partnership from previous projects.
-The album was primarily recorded in Los Angeles, with Ambrosius and Dre enlisting a team of producers, including Dem Jointz, Erik "Blu2th" Griggs, Focus..., DJ Khalil, and Phonix.
+The album was primarily recorded in Los Angeles, with Ambrosius and Dre enlisting producers including Dem Jointz, Erik "Blu2th" Griggs, Focus..., DJ Khalil, and Phonix.
 The production began in 2021.

-The album was preceded by the singles "The Greatest", released on 30 November 2023, "One Night Stand", released on 22 March 2024, and "Greedy", released on 14 June 2024.
-Each single was accompanied by a music video that further built anticipation for the album.